smysnk/gulp-rev-all/README.md

 ## Purpose

-By using the Expires header you can make static assets cacheable for extended periods of time so that visitors to your website do not need to make unnecessary HTTP requests for subsequent page views.
+By using the Expires header you can make static assets cacheable for extended periods of time, returning visitors will have the resources cached.
 Also content distribution networks like [CloudFront](http://aws.amazon.com/cloudfront/) let you cache static assets in [Edge Locations](http://aws.amazon.com/about-aws/globalinfrastructure/) for extended periods of time.
-A problem occurs however when you go to release a new version of your website, previous visitors of your website will hit their cache instead.
-In the case of CloudFront, you will need to invalidate items or wait for the cache TTL to expire before vistors of your website will see the vew version.

 A solution to this problem is adding a revisioned number to the name your static assets.
 In the case of this gulp plugin, the revision number is `md5( md5(file) + md5(reference1) + md5(reference2) + md5(reference..) ).substr(0, 8)`.  eg. unicorn.css => unicorn.098f6bcd.css